Maddrax: Christopher-Floyd

 Christopher-Floyd (CS) at first is just a comet, named after the people who discovered it in the sky.

-The impact of CS on earth is fatal for much of the planets life, changing everything for the survivors.
+The impact of CS on Earth is fatal for much of the planet's life, changing everything for the survivors.
 The stories tell about the typical apocalyptic scenarios: the shockwave of the impact, destroying everything in the air and on the planet's surface, tsunamis, magnetic and geographic north- and south-pole change their places, whole lands disappear in the sea and former sea ground rises above the waves, ‘nuclear winter’, etc.

 In the Maddrax-World regions and settlements have new names, mostly degenerated versions of the old ones, f. e.
 Meereka for northern America.
 After the impact the northern America ceases to exist.
 The remains of the continent have a new climate and another geographical and geological appearance.

-Additionally to the impact itself CS causes even graver problems for life on earth.
+Additionally to the impact itself CS causes even graver problems for life on Earth.
 CS is not just a comet, but an alien entity called a Wandler (can be translated as changer but as well as traveler).
 CS hosts a race of servants, the Daa’muren.
 The start to transform the newly conquered world, using radiation coming from CS.
 Although the radiation has several different effects (from disturbing the brain function to forced evolution) the stories just speak about the ‘CS-Strahlung’.

 When Maddrax arrives in the future, the use of CS-Strahlung has almost ended.
 Earth has a high number of new or changed plants and animals.
 Humans at the surface have become barbarians or worse: creatures breed by the Daa’muren to make use of.
 Humans that lived in underground shelters kept their intelligence and most time their technical abilities but the radiation influenced them also in the deep.
 Although they still maintain their old government system cruel behavior and intentions made the societies perverted versions of what they once where.
 Most of the groups try to conquer each other.

 Maddrax is able to form an alliance and to attack CS and the Daa’muren.
 The strike shows to be futile, as CS is invulnerable to human weapons but as a side effect the main intelligence of CS, the ‘Wandler’ wakes up.
-The entity realizes what it has caused to earths life forms and calls its Daa’muren servants together to leave the world.
+The entity realizes what it has caused to Earths life forms and calls its Daa’muren servants together to leave the world.
 This brings new disaster: The call of the Wandler kills almost every human with telepathic talents.
-It also wakes up another entity that lay dormant deep inside earth since eons: the Finder.
+It also wakes up another entity that lay dormant deep inside Earth since eons: the Finder.
 Finders are servants of the Wandlers nemesis, the Streiter (translated brawler or fighter).
 To gain the energy to hunt a Wandler, the Streiter swallows whole planets.
-While CS leaves the solar system, the Streiter heads for the blue planet, on its way it devours Neptune.
+While CS leaves the Solar System, the Streiter heads for the blue planet, on its way it devours Neptune.
 Maddrax faces an even graver threat ...